Users can now sell unused domain names for cash with GoDaddy

 To make things easier for entrepreneurs and others who have purchased domain names they no longer need, List for Sale uses a three-step process to take the hassle out of selling a domain name online.

 To get started, GoDaddy domain owners simply need to click the “List for Sale” button in their domain control center.
-From here they'll set a sales price but they can also use GoDaddy's GoValue for an estimated appraisal and to create a “For Sale” landing page to let others know their domain is for sale.
+From there, they can set a sales price and also use GoDaddy's GoValue for an estimated appraisal and to create a “For Sale” landing page to let others know their domain is for sale.
 The domain is the listed on the domain marketplace and domain registrar Afternic which is owned by GoDaddy.

 Since releasing in beta back in January, GoDaddy customers have used List for Sale to help sell off their old domains with the highest domain name sold using the service so far bringing in $57,500.

-If you're a GoDaddy customer with unused domain names, then List for Sale may be worth a try especially as the service is free to use and could help you earn some extra cash for your next business idea.
+If you're a GoDaddy customer with unused domain names, then List for Sale may be worth a try especially as the service is free to use and could help with earning some extra cash for a new business venture.

 - We've also featured the best free website builder